wso2/docs-choreo-dev/en/pe-docs/docs/db-and-services/databases/choreo-managed-databases-and-caches.md

 - [Create a MySQL database on Choreo](./choreo-managed-mysql-databases.md)

-## Choreo-Managed Cache (Valkey Compatible)
+## Choreo-Managed Cache (Valkey - OSS Redis Compatible)

-A fully managed cache compatible with legacy Redis® OSS and Valkey.
+A fully managed cache compatible powered by Valkey that's fully compatible with with Redis® OSS.
 A versatile, in‑memory NoSQL database that serves as a cache, database, streaming engine, and message broker.
 Choreo-managed Cache allows you to have fully managed instances that can be swiftly provisioned and integrated into your applications within minutes.

 - [Create a Choreo-managed Cache](./choreo-managed-caches.md)